acomito/expo-to-appstore-checklist/README.md

 * SKU is a unique ID (you pick it). e.g. NameOfApp0.1
 * Click Create

-Note: When submitting to the iTunes Store, you’ll be asked whether your app uses the advertising identifier (IDFA).
-Because Expo depends on Segment Analytics, the answer is yes, and you’ll need to check a couple boxes on the Apple submission form.
-See Segment’s Guide for which specific boxes to fill in.

 ### iOS App 1.0 Prepare for Submission